Hog-CERN/Hog/docs/02-Maintainer-Manual/01-setup-CI.md

  In order to access your repository and compile your HDL, the gfitlab CI will need a dedicated account.
  Before staring please get a [service account](#service_account).

- Once you  have your service account you to get an [eos space](#eos_space) where to store your *bit files and your documentation.
+ Once you  have your service account you to get an [eos space](#eos_space) where to store your *.bit files and your documentation.

  You can now start instructing the gitlab CI on what actions must be taken in order to compile your firmware usinga [YAML file](Gitlab_CI_YAML).
 - Create a service account (let's call it john)